Southern Thailand insurgency

-The Southern Thailand Insurgency (ความไม่สงบในชายแดนภาคใต้ของประเทศไทย; Pemberontakan di Selatan Thailand) is an ongoing conflict centered in southern Thailand.
+The Southern Thailand insurgency (ความไม่สงบในชายแดนภาคใต้ของประเทศไทย; Pemberontakan di Thailand Selatan) is an ongoing conflict centered in southern Thailand.
 It originated in 1948 as a separatist insurgency in the historical Malay Patani Region, made up of the three southernmost provinces of Thailand and parts of a fourth, but has become more complex and increasingly violent since the early 2000s from drug cartels, oil smuggling networks, and sometimes pirate raids.

 The former Sultanate of Pattani, which included the southern Thai provinces of Pattani (Patani), Yala (Jala), Narathiwat (Menara)—also known as the three Southern Border Provinces (SBP)—as well as neighbouring parts of Songkhla Province (Singgora), and the northeastern part of Malaysia (Kelantan), was conquered by the Kingdom of Siam in 1785 and, except for Kelantan, has been governed by Thailand ever since.

 Although low-level separatist violence had occurred in the region for decades, the campaign escalated after 2001, with a recrudescence in 2004, and has occasionally spilled over into other provinces.
 Incidents blamed on southern insurgents have occurred in Bangkok and Phuket.
 In July 2005, Prime Minister Thaksin Shinawatra assumed wide-ranging emergency powers to deal with the southern violence, but the insurgency escalated further.
 On 19 September 2006, a military junta ousted Thaksin in a coup d'état.
 The junta implemented a major policy shift by replacing Thaksin's earlier approach with a campaign to win over the "hearts and minds" of the insurgents.
 Despite little progress in curbing the violence, the junta declared that security was improving and that peace would come to the region by 2008.
 By March 2008, however, the death toll surpassed 3,000.
 During the Democrat-led government of Abhisit Vejjajiva, Foreign Minister Kasit Piromya noted a "sense of optimism" and said that he was confident of bringing peace to the region in 2010.
 But by the end of 2010 insurgency-related violence had increased, confounding the government's optimism.
 Finally in March 2011, the government conceded that violence was increasing and could not be solved in a few months.
 Local leaders have persistently demanded at least a level of autonomy from Thailand for the Patani region and some of the separatist insurgent movements have made a series of prior demands before engaging in peace talks and negotiations.
 However, these groups have been largely sidelined by the Barisan Revolusi Nasional-Koordinasi (BRN-C), the group currently spearheading the insurgency.
 It sees no reason for negotiations and is against talks with other insurgent groups.
 The BRN-C has as its immediate aim to make southern Thailand ungovernable and it has largely been successful.